Not everyone’s work-life balance looks the same and that’s ok!

 The meaning of work-life balance is different for everyone.
 You don’t need to strive for the perfect schedule but a realistic one that allows you to peruse both work and personal interests.
 By creating your own harmonious work-life balance not only improves your physical, emotional and mental health but stimulates career growth.

-Dr Geordie Beath, shares his experience in how he balances his full-time career as a rural GP Registrar, whilst also having time for his family and mental health.
+Dr Geordie Beath, shares his experience in how he balances his full-time career as a Specialist Rural GP Anaesthetist, whilst also having time for his family and mental health.

 1. Define what work-life balance means for you?